lidofinance/lido-improvement-proposals/LIPS/lip-33.md

 ##### `CircuitBreaker`

 `CircuitBreaker` is a utility contract responsible for pausing Lido protocol contracts to prevent possible exploitation through zero-day vulnerabilities.
+See LIP-34 for more details.
 The list of sealable contracts for CSM v3 includes:
 - [`CSModule.sol`](#CSModulesol)
 - [`Accounting.sol`](#Accountingsol)